Attaining the ORM Certificate

 ORM Certificate Candidate Guidebook

-The ORM Certificate Candidate Guidebook provides an overview of the exam including program design, dates and locations, fees and registration, exam format, exam syllabus, and preparing for the exam.
+The Guidebook provides an overview of program design, dates and locations, fees and registration, exam format, syllabus, and preparation.

 Candidates may retake a failed exam, but must wait 90 days from the date of the failed exam.